the pharaoh foundation

 The pharaoh foundation adopts as its model the ideal of the Old Kingdom of Ancient Egypt, in that the "leader" of society was both a "king" and a "priest".
 This idea is also repeated in the Platonic ideal of the "philosopher king".

-By this ideal, we do not mean to suggest that modern democratic political leaders, as well as business leaders, should be both imperial and religious, but rather that individuals seeking to accept responsibility for the advancement of human civilization need to recognize that to truly contribute to such a goal requires the cultivation of unusual qualities.
+By this ideal, we do not mean to suggest that modern democratic political leaders, as well as business and military leaders, should be both imperial and religious, but rather that individuals seeking to accept responsibility for the advancement of human civilization need to recognize that to truly contribute to such a goal requires the cultivation of unusual qualities.
 No one is any longer born into such a life path.
 And to aspire to this, and succeed, demands an extraordinary effort.

 It is the desire then, of the pharaoh foundation, to aid individuals who want to achieve something in the realm of social evolution.
-Such individuals should not feel it is necessary to aspire to office, but rather only to want to prepare to play a leading role in one or more of the realms of human endeavor.
-However, for such aspirations to succeed, there must be a source leaders turn to, outside themselves, which forces them to face the difficult and often personal questions, whose answers mean the difference between success and failure.
+Such individuals should not feel it is necessary to aspire to office, but rather only to want to prepare to play a leading role in one or more of the realms of ordinary human endeavor.
+However, for such aspirations to succeed, there must be a source leaders turn to, outside themselves, which helps inspire them to face the difficult and often personal questions, whose answers mean the difference between success and failure.
 To turn to such a source does not mean to sacrifice personal freedom, but rather to understand that there are teachers who are willing to serve the ambitions of those who find it necessary to lead.

 The above is the purpose of the pharaoh foundation.
 The means to achieve this purpose can be stated quite simply, in what follows.

 One must become a generalist.
 One may start out a specialist, and may even continue to grow in a particular chosen field.
-Yet the knowledge of a specialist carries a great danger; the necessity for a narrowness of vision.
+Yet the knowledge of a specialist carries a great danger - the necessity for a narrowness of vision.
 Concentrated knowledge builds walls; and leaders, in any field, need to see around corners and over walls.
 They need to see through the conceptual confines that specialization creates.
 But, most especially, they need to see through the biases of those who they would advise and serve.

 This process is not a course of study, although study may be a part of it.
 The ordinary university, in providing its most general or liberal education, strives to teach what is called "the cannon" of Western Civilization: the works of the great thinkers and artists who have preceded us.
 At the pharaoh foundation the task is to discover in one's self those passionate impulses of the spirit which first drove those who created our current civilization.
 It is not knowledge which is sought after, but that skill in the life of the soul which is only won through the experience of the individual struggle with the fundamental riddles of human existence.
 Through this process we teach not what, but how.